gillian-guide/gillian-guide.github.io/docs/essential-modding/fusionfix.en.md

-title: FusionFix
+title: FusionFix & Shader Fixes
 description: One of the must-have mods for your GTA IV install

-# FusionFix
+# FusionFix & Shader Fixes
 !!! warning "Compatibility"
     This mod is only officially supported on the Complete Edition, but thanks to the efforts of Zolika1351, you can also use it with the 1.0.8.0 and 1.0.7.0 patches.
 This project aims to fix or address some issues in Grand Theft Auto IV.
 You can read the changelog [here](https://github.com/ThirteenAG/GTAIV.EFLC.FusionFix/blob/master/readme.md).
-It also bundles [Shader Fixes](shader-fixes.md) along with toggles to enable/disable its [FXAA](../../additional-setup/#optimal-game-settings), [Console-like Gamma](assets/console-gamma.png) and Depth of Field.
+It also bundles [Shader Fixes](https://github.com/Parallellines0451/GTAIV.ShaderFixesCollection) with toggles to many of it's options.

+??? info "Shader Fixes"
+    This project aims to fix and restore broken and missing shaders on the PC port (everything from [here](https://libertycity-ru.translate.goog/gta-4/articles/4346-gta-iv-complete-edition-xbox-protiv-pc.html?_x_tr_sl=ru&_x_tr_tl=en&_x_tr_hl=pt-BR)).
+You can read the changelog [here](https://github.com/Parallellines0451/GTAIV.ShaderFixesCollection/blob/main/README.md#feature-list).

+!!! warning "Notice"
+    This section won't be updated until further notice due to ongoing drama between Fusion Team and Zolika, aswell as uncertainity of up-to-date information.
+My guide aims to be as unbiased as possible, trying to only provide relevant information to modding GTA IV only.

 ## Installation { data-search-exclude }
 === "1.0.8.0"